 TA-54-33 is located in the north-central portion of Area G and consists of a dome attached to a concrete-block building (see Figure 35 in Attachment N (Figures)).
 This permitted unit is used for waste storage and potential or future waste characterization activities.
 The dome and building are located on a concrete foundation surrounded by an asphalt pad.
 The concrete foundation is 8 inches thick and overlies 6 inches of base course.
 The concrete-block building attached to the dome is approximately 40 ft long and 34 ft wide.
 The dome is 157 ft long and 50 ft wide with a peak height of 24 ft.
 A double-panel rolling door is located at the west end of the dome for vehicle access.
 A single-panel rolling door is located at the southeast end of the dome for container-handling access.
-Two personnel doors are located approximately 40 ft apart along the north wall of the dome.
-Two additional personnel doors are located in the concrete-block building; one on the west side, and one on the east side.
-In addition, two overhead doors are located on the north side of the building to allow free movement of personnel and container-handling equipment between the building and the dome.
+Two personnel doors are located in the concrete-block building; one on the west side, and one on the east side.
+In addition, two overhead doors are located on the north side of the building to allow free movement of personnel and container-handling equipment between the building to allow.